Hpauric/hpauric.github.io/_drafts/2017-09-05-Entity-Framework.md

 ### Connection String

-Enter this text in the `WebConfig.cs` file in your project.
+Enter this text in the `Web.config` file in your project.

 ```html
 <connectionStrings>
     <add name="[YOURMODELNAMEHERE]Context"    connectionString="Data Source=(LocalDB)\MSSQLLocalDB;AttachDbFilename=|DataDirectory|\[YOURDATABASENAMEHERE].mdf;Integrated Security=True" providerName="System.Data.SqlClient"/>
   </connectionStrings>
 ```

+You don't actually have to have a connection string in the `Web.config` file.
+If you don't supply a connection string, Entity Framework will use a default one based on your context class.
+However in that case the data won't save to a database.